Why Use a Specialist Mortgage Broker for Pilots

 | Handling of Expat and Foreign Income Pilots | Often declines or applies heavy shading.
 Limited policy flexibility. | Knows which lenders accept which currencies, residency statuses, and visa types.
 Presents the application accordingly. |

-| Application Management | You manage documentation, follow-ups, and lender communication yourself. | Broker handles the entire process — submission, employer letters, follow-ups, conditions, and settlement coordination. |
+| Application Management | You manage documentation, follow-ups, and lender communication yourself. | Broker handles the entire process: submission, employer letters, follow-ups, conditions, and settlement coordination. |

-| Cost to You | No direct fee, but you may pay more through higher rates, unnecessary LMI, or lower borrowing capacity. | No direct fee for most residential loans — brokers are paid by the lender, not you. |
+| Cost to You | No direct fee, but you may pay more through higher rates, unnecessary LMI, or lower borrowing capacity. | No direct fee for most residential loans.
+Brokers are paid by the lender, not you. |

 | Ongoing Review | Rarely proactive.
-Most banks don't review your rate unless you ask. | Reviews your loan every 12–18 months and refinances or renegotiates when better terms become available. |
+Most banks do not review your rate unless you ask. | Reviews your loan every 12–18 months and refinances or renegotiates when better terms become available. |

 Income Assessment: Where the Biggest Gap Sits

-Banks apply their internal credit policy to every applicant, regardless of profession.
-That policy is written for the average PAYG employee — not for pilots with multiple income components.
+Banks apply their internal credit policy to every applicant regardless of profession.
+That policy is written for the average PAYG employee, not for pilots with multiple income components.
 A pilot earning $220,000 gross might be assessed on as little as $150,000 by a mainstream bank after allowances and per diems are shaded or excluded.

 Flexibility on Non-Standard Situations